alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * ✅ Onboarded new AIM RSF Data Wrangler
 * ✅ Got GitHub pages site up and running as a "first mvp".
 Lots of updates needed.
 But it's a start.
 * ✅ Finished and promoted the PPIE events series
+* ✅ Finalized details for a consortia's focus group session and supported recruitment and promotion
+* ✅ Connected with several external partners and have been working on PPIE materials to support the consortia's workflows (the group at Understanding Patient  Data has been ✨ amazing ✨ and their reports are under cc-by so we've been chatting about what we can adapt.

 #### What did you struggle with?